DSC-McMaster-U/Full-Stack-Challenge/google-maps/README.md

 * Responsive/Mobile layout
 * Accept input as adress instead of just lon/lat
 * Add a 'use my current location' option
+* Bonus points for the prettiest UI
+* Live updates - markers appear in real time as users sign in

 **Hints: **
 * To get started and obtain a free API key go here: